 15. Lara Beach, Lara

-Lara is home to some of the fanciest hotels in the whole of Turkey, including a hotel that is shaped like the Titanic!
-Most hotels own specific sections of the beach, which are private for residents only.
+Lara is home to some of Turkey’s fanciest hotels, including ones shaped like the Titanic!
+Most hotels own designated sections of the beach reserved for residents only.
 However, a large stretch of sand is also open to the public.

-The beach is large and has golden sand and crystal-clear water.
+The beach is large with golden sand and crystal-clear water.
 You’ll find restaurants and bars, water sports, parasols, and sun loungers along the waterside.

 This is one of the most renowned beaches in the whole of Turkey, so it’s certainly somewhere you should go if you have the time.